dfroberg/ubuntu-wsl2-systemd-script/README.md

 Forked from [the archived repo](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) of DamionGans for better adaptation.

 From [the snapcraft forum](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033).
 Thanks to [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forum!
+Also big thanks to [Smg](https://github.com/FiestaLake) and others for many fixes!

 ## Warning
 ```sh